Vishwa-docs/WeMakeDevs-Vision-Possible-Hackathon/README.md

 > **Note:** Architecture and idea were designed by me.
 Used AI for code generation (Perplexity + GitHub Copilot) as coding and refinement agents.

+> **Note on SignBridge** - I initially planned to make it as an app and planned features such as lip reading to audio and vibration when a person's name is called, but due to the time duration of the hackathon, choose to skip this.
+Will add it in a future update.
 ---

 ## Table of Contents